pollination/pollination-docs/Pollination-apps/visualize-rhino.md

 ### Running the App inside Rhino

 If you don't have already, download the Pollination Rhino plugin from [here](https://www.pollination.cloud/rhino-plugin).
-Once you install the Rhino plugin, you should see the tabs for "Pollination", "Pollination.Apps" and "Pollination.
-Cloud" in the sidebar of Rhino.
+Once you install the Rhino plugin, you should see the tabs for "Pollination" and "Pollination.Apps"n the sidebar of Rhino.
 If you don't, click on the gear icon shown in the image below;
 ![](../.gitbook/assets/pollination-apps/rhino_start.png)

-Select the "Pollination", "Pollination.Apps" and "Pollination.Cloud" on the menu that opens up
+Select the "Pollination" and "Pollination.Apps" on the menu that opens up
 ![](../.gitbook/assets/pollination-apps/rhino_add_pollination.png)

 Next, click on the gear icon in Pollination.Apps.
 This will open up a new window.